umccr/orcabus/lib/workload/stateless/universal-event-archiver/README.md

 ## Inputs

-The lambda function takes all events that go over the OrcaBus event bus, and write it as JSON to the dedicated S3 bucket Formatting the S3 key with year/month/day partitioning.
+The lambda function takes all events that go over the OrcaBus event bus, and write it as JSON to the dedicated S3 bucket Formatting the S3 key with year/month/day partitioning.\

+Parameters:
 * s3bucket
 * eventBus

-example schema from config/event_schemas/WorkflowRequest.json
+Example Input: schema from config/event_schemas/WorkflowRequest.json

 ```json5
 {